Places A Tourist Should Go in 1905?

-Visiting New York City today there are things that most tourists go and see: The Empire State Building, Times Square, The Statue of Liberty and other typical touristy places.
+Visiting New York City today there are things that most tourists go and see.
+Typical touristy places include The Empire State Building, Times Square, The Statue of Liberty .
 A hundred years ago you might be surprised at what sights people would go and visit.
-In 1905 for one New Yorker, Miss Laura Magner, taking an out-of-town friend to Bellevue and visiting the morgue seemed like an interesting, if not macabre way to spend the day.
+In 1905 for one New Yorker, accompanying a visiting friend to Bellevue and visiting the morgue seemed like an interesting, if not macabre way to spend the day.

 They say truth is stranger than fiction, so we’ll let The New York Evening World of September 11, 1905 pick up the rest of this strange story: